 Essentials of NJ Personal Injury Cases

 Expert testimony may be necessary to prove some parts of your claim.
-Expert medical testimony is generally needed to prove the extent of your physical injury and the relationship of any medical bills to the defendant’s negligence.
+Expert medical testimony is generally needed to prove the extent of your physical injury or injuries and the connection of any medical bills to the defendant’s negligence.
 Expert testimony is also necessary to prove any other issues that are beyond the general knowledge of jurors, such as the extent your ability to earn a living has been impaired.

 Entering The Battlefield

 The day you were injured you entered a war zone.
 Insurance companies have declared war on injured people and their attorneys.
 Some of them write letters to claimants to discourage them from seeking legal representation.
 They have waged the war in the media and their propaganda has had a tremendous effect on juries and their verdicts.
-As a result of the success that the insurance companies have had in tainting the minds of jurors, often they will not offer a fair settlement until you prove to them that you are ready, willing and able to go to trial.
-Therefore, you need an expert personal injury attorney in Flemington, NJ who can help you against all those odd forces.
+As a result of the success that insurance companies have had in tainting the minds of jurors, often they will not offer a fair settlement until you prove to them that you are ready, willing, and able to go to trial.
+Therefore, you need an expert personal injury attorney in Flemington, NJ who can help you against all those outside forces.

-In most cases today, attempting to negotiate with the insurance company before filing suit is not a worthwhile endeavor.
+In most cases today, attempting to negotiate with the insurance company before filing suit is not even a worthwhile endeavor.

 Once the lawsuit is filed, both sides engage in the legal process called discovery.
-Each party is allowed to investigate what it is the other side is going to say at trial.
+Each party is allowed to investigate what the other side is going to say at trial.
 The defendant will be permitted access to your medical and work history, including your income records.
 You must give a deposition under oath and you may be required to submit to a medical examination by a physician of the defendant’s choosing.

 Types Of Accident Cases We Handle:

-Car accidents, truck accidents, pedestrian accidents, motorcycle accidents, bicycle accidents, slip and fall/trip and fall accidents, construction accidents, swimming pool accidents, injuries to children, dog bite/animal attack cases, and wrongful death.
+We handle a wide variety of accident cases, such as car accidents, truck accidents, pedestrian accidents, motorcycle accidents, bicycle accidents, slip and fall/trip and fall accidents, construction accidents, swimming pool accidents, injuries to children, dog bite/animal attack cases, and wrongful death.

 Types Of Injury Cases We Handle:

-All types of traumatic orthopedic, neurological, and other catastrophic injuries, including traumatic brain injuries, burn injuries, as well as injuries to the spinal cord (neck & back), shoulders, arms, legs, hands, and feet.
+Additionally, we handle a wide variety of injury cases also, such as all the various types of traumatic orthopedic, neurological, and other catastrophic injuries, including traumatic brain injuries, burn injuries, as well as injuries to the spinal cord (neck & back), shoulders, arms, legs, hands, and feet.